Justine2403/hsr-etl-pipeline/README.md

 This repository contains a data engineer project built around **Honkai: Star Rail** game's character information.
 The objective is to design a complete workflow ETL that retrieves raw game data, organizes it into a structured format, and produces meaningful insights such as character summaries and build evaluations.

-## Python librairies tools
-### Dependency management with Poetry

-This project uses **Poetry** to manage the Python environment and dependencies.
-Poetry provides several benefits that make it ideal for ETL pipelines and Data Engineering projects:
-- Isolated virtual environment: automatically creates a dedicated Python environment for the project
-  - Ensures no conflicts with other projects or global Python packages
-  - Keeps project easy to reproduce on another machine
-- Dependency and version management
-  - `pyproject.toml` lists all project dependencies
-  - `poetry.lock` locks exact versions, ensuring that everyone running the project uses the same versions of packages
-- Separation of dev and prod dependencies: avoid installing unnecessary packages in production environments
-  - Dev dependencies include tools for testing and formatting
-  - Prod dependencies include libraries required to run the project
-- Script execution with `poetry run`: guarantees that scripts always run in the correct environment with the right dependencies

-### Python version management with pyenv

-Allow to switch between python version to make the differents librairies and techs work in the project.

 ## Extraction
 We use [EnkaNetwork API](https://github.com/EnkaNetwork/API-docs) to extract data from player profiles.
 Data is collected by sending requests to the API using async/await, which returns detailed information about: